-During fiscal 2015, we estimate that we lost 1.6% of our home heating oil accounts to natural gas conversions versus 2.2% for fiscal 2014 and fiscal 2.4% for fiscal 2013.
-Conversions to natural gas may continue as it remains significantly less expensive than home heating oil on an equivalent BTU basis.
+We estimate that we lost 1.2% of our home heating oil accounts in fiscal 2017 to natural gas conversions versus 1.3% for fiscal 2016 and 1.6% for fiscal 2015.
+Losses to natural gas in our footprint for the heating oil industry could be greater or less than our estimates.
+Conversions to natural gas may continue as it remains less expensive than home heating oil on an equivalent BTU basis.